Cura : Care Beyond Boundaries Logo

 Months 3 To 6

 Integration progresses and the clinician assesses readiness for the final restoration.
-Timing can be longer when grafting was required or when the extraction site needed more healing support.
+Timing may be longer when grafting was required or when the extraction site needed more healing support.

-After returning home, aftercare focuses on protecting healing tissues, maintaining hygiene and monitoring for early warning signs.
+After returning home, aftercare focuses on protecting healing tissues, maintaining oral hygiene and watching for early warning signs.

 • Follow the clinic’s cleaning instructions for the implant and gumline